 Delaware Valley Friends School carries forward the Quaker heritage of compassion and justice.
 We acknowledge that of God in everyone and nurture the unique personal worth and potential good inherent in each individual.

 DVFS was incorporated in 1986 as a coeducational, independent Friends School for adolescents with learning differences.
 The school opened in 1987 with 21 students at Harcum College in Bryn Mawr.
 In 1997, the school moved into their own completely renovated building in Paoli.
-The school is operated by a Board of Directors and is under the care of the Philadelphia Quarterly Meeting of the Religious Society of Friends.Review our School Profile for more detailed information about Delaware Valley Friends School today.
+The school is operated by a Board of Directors and is under the care of the Concord Quarterly Meeting of the Religious Society of Friends.Review our School Profile for more detailed information about Delaware Valley Friends School today.